Tracking performance

 Catch problems early before they affect many contacts.

-Monthly Review
+Monthly review

 Deeper look — 30-60 minutes:

-• Review metrics for all active flows
+• Review metrics for all active workflows

 • Compare to previous month — improving or declining?

-• Identify underperforming flows or steps
+• Identify underperforming workflows or steps

 • Plan content updates or optimizations